• Skip to main content

 Notes

-If you don’t have buttermilk, you can easily make your own by combining one tablespoon of fresh lemon juice or white vinegar with one cup of whole milk.
-Let it stand for about five minutes and voila, buttermilk.
+If you don’t have buttermilk, make your own: 1 tablespoon of lemon juice or vinegar stirred into 1 cup of whole milk, then left to sit for 5 minutes.

 Nutrition